 As personas become more heavily used in the organisation, it may be worth changing the names of the persona groups, particularly if yours happen to be disparaging about your customers!

 We can show you more about how we do this.
-Alternatively, we have a great eBook

-you can download which gives more information about the challenges we see with customer data.
+about the challenges we see with customer data.

 This post was written by Andy Walker.